 What makes Aruba really stand out in the Caribbean is the colorful sealife you can see when snorkeling and diving here.
-Head to Baby Beach in the very south of the island, and expect to be mesmerized.
-This is probably one of the best snorkeling spots in the world where you can watch numerous colorful reef fish, and swim with sea turtles.
+This island has some of the best snorkeling spots in the Caribbean where you can watch numerous colorful reef fish, and swim with sea turtles.

 Another wonderful spot for wildlife is De Palm Island, a small private island off the coast of Aruba.
 It’s home to a friendly flock of flamingos!

 Radisson Blu Aruba: This very reasonably priced resort places you within walking distance of the white sands of Palm Beach and all the snorkeling, diving, and swimming destinations that the island is famous for.
 Enjoy their infinity pool, separate adult and children’s pools, a hot tub, and multiple pool bars.
 Click here for more info!

 Antigua vs Aruba: Explore the Sights and Experience the Tropics